Exception: Exception

 Returns true

-if exception messages will be sent to a tty.
+if exception messages will be sent to a terminal device.

 static VALUE